The 39 Steps (2008 film): Filming

-The production was shot using 35 mm film rather than high-definition cameras.
+The production was shot using 35mm film rather than high-definition cameras.
 Hawes told Matthew Bell of Broadcast that:

 Film is absolutely right for this project.
 It has scale, big exterior locations and that's something that still challenges HD ....
 The HD cameras available to us on our budget are still vulnerable in difficult weather conditions [encountered during filming].
 There's no doubt that what we've got on 35mm is just so much more detailed.
 It has so much more depth of field and richness than we could have got on HD.

 Historical inaccuracies

 Hannay (Penry-Jones) being chased by a 1916 biplane in a promotional image from the production.
 Penry-Jones was "delighted" that the scene was included, but it drew criticism and viewer complaints for its historical inaccuracy.

 Some artistic licence was used to find the appropriate props.
 Cars used included a 1924 Morris Oxford, a 1926 Darracq, and a 1927 Wolseley, previously used in the 1960s series Dr Finlay's Casebook.
 Willie Bennie, who sourced the vehicles, told the Daily Record:

 I knew they were wanting to include car chases to make the drama much more exciting to watch.
 The only trouble was that the cars around this era weren't very fast.

 The biplane that chased Hannay was a 1916 Royal Aircraft Factory S.E.5a and his apartment is shown as being in a 1920s-style Art Deco building.
 Other minor mistakes included an anachronistic colour scheme for the British Railway carriages, and the appearance of a Philips 78 gramophone despite the company not being established until 1950.

 Ben Stephenson, Head of Drama Commissioning at the BBC, told The Daily Telegraph in reply to complaints about the inaccuracies:

 The question is: for the seven million people who watched it, did it feel authentic, did it create a sense of period? ...We were creating a realistic world within a world – a world of damsels and heroes and a huge amount of excitement.
 That, for me, is the priority.
 Did it create that world?
 It absolutely did.
 That's not to say that we don't work increasingly hard to get everything right.
 But it's hard to get all the details right when it's a 21st century drama, never mind anything earlier.